matiasafur/matiasafur.github.io/README.md

 ### Courses and Certifications
 - **Selenium with Java and Cucumber (Udemy)**: May 2023 - Jun 2023
 - **Machine Learning on VLSI (EAMTA - UTN-FRC)**: Mar 2023
-- **Advanced Digital Design (Facultad de Ciencias Exactas, Físicas y Naturales de la U.N.C)**: Aug 2020 - Dec 2020
+- **Advanced Digital Design (Faculty of Exact, Physical, and Natural Sciences at UNC)**: Aug 2020 - Dec 2020

 ### Bachelor's Degree in Economic Studies
 **San Jorge Educational Institute**: 2011